klaudiosinani/klaudiosinani.github.io/src/content/blog/perpetual-struggle-of-best-practices-a-pragmatic-definition.md

 ## Ok, but which Best Practices are the best for me,  my project or my team?

-Chosing the most suitable Best Practices for your case is not always straightforward.
+Choosing the most suitable Best Practices for your case is not always straightforward.

 When multiple meet your needs, you should evaluate and prioritize them based on several factors:

-1. **Aligment with Goals**
+1. **Alignment with Goals**
-    Choose the Best Practises that align the most with your project deliverables and goals.
-Prioritize your most improtant requirements (whether it is performance, security etc) and go for the Best Practices that favour them the most.
+    Choose the Best Practices that align the most with your project deliverables and goals.
+Prioritize your most important requirements (whether it is performance, security etc) and go for the Best Practices that favour them the most.
 2. **Resource Availability**
     Assess the cost for your team to adopt a specific set of Best Practices.
 Go for the Best Practices that strike the best balance between the benefits they bring and the time, effort, maintenance they require.
 3. **Team Consensus**